claws/claws.github.com/_posts/2012-03-03-setting_up_pywws_on_os_x_10.7.3_for_use_wit_a_wh3081_wireless_weather_station.md

 - home automation
 meta-description: "Instructions for getting a WH3081 wireless weather station working on OS X 10.7.3 with pywws"
 disqus-identifier: "setting_up_pywws_on_os_x_10.7.3_for_use_with_a_wh3081_wireless_weather_station"
+summary: My notes about getting pywws working on OS X 10.7.3
 ---

 <!-- excerpt start -->